spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 * Demonstrates that ClientWorkers and UnrealWorker read the correct value for the "test" worker flag, when both types have a "test" flag with different value.
 * Validation:
   1. Use workerflags_testgym_config launch config to run multiplayer through the editor, for every worker running, different values based on their worker type should get printed/logged.

-##### Soft references Test Gym
-* Test what happens when we serialize soft references to asset, and references to assets not yet loaded on the client.
-* This test should be ran from different processes for client and server (not enabling the option "Use single process" in the editor)
-* It also enables the CVar net.AllowAsyncLoading to make sure references to packages loaded in the background get eventually resolved
-* Validation :
-  1. On play, soft references to green materials will be set on replicated properties (permutation of soft/hard references on single/array properties)
-  2. Replicated properties will be picked up by RepNotifies on the client, and will set the received material on a cube in the scene
-  3. Eventually, all cubes should turn green.
 -----
 2019-11-15: Page added with editorial review